Black-tufted marmoset

-The black-tufted marmoset (Callithrix penicillata), also known as Mico-estrela in Portuguese, is a species of New World monkey that lives primarily in the Neo-tropical gallery forests of the Brazilian Central Plateau.
-It ranges from Bahia to Paraná, and as far inland as Goiás, between 14 and 25 degrees south of the equator, and can commonly be seen in the City of Rio de Janeiro where it was introduced.
-This marmoset typically resides in rainforests, living an arboreal life high in the trees, but below the canopy.
+The black-tufted marmoset (Callithrix penicillata) is a species of New World monkey that lives primarily in the Neotropical gallery forests of the Brazilian Central Plateau.
+It ranges from Bahia to Paraná, and as far inland as Goiás, between 14°S and 25°S, and can commonly be seen in the Rio de Janeiro city where it was introduced.
+This marmoset typically resides in rainforests, living an arboreal life high in the trees, below the canopy.
 They are only rarely spotted near the ground.

 Physical description

 The black-tufted marmoset is characterized by black tufts of hair around their ears.
 It typically has some sparse white hairs on its face.
 It usually has a brown or black head and its limbs and upper body are gray, as well as its abdomen, while its rump and underside are usually black.
-Its tail is ringed with black and white and is not prehensile, but is used for balance.
+Its tail is ringed with black and white and is not prehensile, instead used for balance.
 It does not have an opposable thumb and its nails tend to have a claw-like appearance.
 The black-tufted marmoset reaches a size of 7.48 to 8.7 in and weighs up to 12.35 oz.

 Behavior

-Diurnal and arboreal, the black-tufted marmoset has a lifestyle very similar to other marmosets.
+The black-tufted marmoset has a lifestyle very similar to other marmosets, being diurnal and arboreal.
 It typically lives in family groups of 2 to 14.
 The groups usually consist of a reproductive couple and their offspring.
-Twins are very common among this species and the males, as well as juvenile offspring, often assist the female in the raising of the young.
+The males, as well as juvenile offspring, commonly assist the female in the raising of the young.

 Though the black-tufted marmoset lives in small family groups, it is believed that they share their food source, sap trees, with other marmoset groups.
 Scent marking does occur within these groups, but it is believed that the marking is to deter other species rather than other black-tufted marmoset groups, because other groups typically ignore these markings.
 They also appear to be migratory, often moving in relation to the wet or dry seasons, however, the extent of their migration is unknown.

 Though communication between black-tufted marmosets has not been studied thoroughly, it is believed that it communicates through vocalizations.
 It has known predator-specific cries and appears to vocalize frequently outside of predator cries.